 If you are asking “does short term disability cover maternity leave in Tennessee?” you have come to the right place.
 Yes it does, but you must start at the right time, and purchase your policy in the right place.
 Follow a simple outline to see how short term disability works in TN.

-Tennessee Short Term Disability Benefits
+TN Short Term Disability Benefits

 A policy may replace a portion of income in the event of total disability.
 The insured is unable to perform the primary duties of his full-time occupation.
 Benefits may reach two thirds of monthly income, and can last for up to twenty four months.
 Payments begin after meeting an elimination period.